Manuscript text file

-- The first two visual items are free of charge, and then the price is $100 USD per visual item for articles published under a CC BY-NC.
+- The first two visual items are free of charge, and then the price is $100 USD per visual item for articles published under a CC BY-NC license.

-- The first two visual items are free of charge, and then the price is $120 USD per visual item for articles published under a CC BY.
+- The first two visual items are free of charge, and then the price is $120 USD per visual item for articles published under a CC BY license.

 Discounts are available for corresponding authors who are Vascular Cell editors and/or those who are affiliated with institutions that license or subscribe to Vascular Cell journals.